-MV, LLC (d/b/a MV Technologies), ("MV"): (operating since 2003) MV designs and sells patented and/or proprietary, dry scrubber solutions for management of Hydrogen Sulfide (H2S) in biogas, landfill gas, and petroleum processing operations.
-These system solutions are marketed under the product names H2SPlus[TM] and OdorFilter[TM].
+MV, LLC (d/b/a MV Technologies), ("MV"): (operating since 2003) MV designs and sells patented and/or proprietary, dry scrubber solutions for management of Hydrogen Sulfide (H_2S) in biogas, landfill gas, and petroleum processing operations.
+These system solutions are marketed under the product names $H2SPlus^{TM}$ and OdorFilterTM.
 The markets for these products include landfill operations, agricultural and food product processors, wastewater treatment facilities, and petroleum product refiners.
 MV also develops and designs proprietary technologies and systems used to condition biogas for use as renewable natural gas ("RNG"), for a number of applications, such as transportation fuel and natural gas pipeline injection.

-SEER Environmental Materials, LLC ("SEM"): (formed September 2015) is a wholly owned subsidiary established as a materials technology business with the purpose of developing advanced chemical absorbents and catalysts that enhance the capability of biogas produced from, landfill, wastewater treatment operations and agricultural digester operations.
+SEER Environmental Materials, LLC ("SEM"): (formed September 2015) is a wholly owned subsidiary established as a materials technology business with the original purpose of developing advanced chemical absorbents and catalysts that enhance the capability of biogas produced from, landfill, wastewater treatment operations and agricultural digester operations.
+January 1, 2023, the operations of SEM were discontinued.
+Results for the six months ended June 30, 2023 and 2022 are included in discontinued operations.
+The entity remains active and will now be used to form a joint venture to manufacture licensed biochar products and/or process and repurpose windmill blades.
+The initial facility is currently targeted for Texas.